I'm a member

 The Schwartz criteria are commonly used as a diagnostic scoring system for LQTS.
 The most recent version of this scoring system is shown in the table below.
-A score of 4 or greater indicates a high probability that LQTS is present; a score of 2-3 an intermediate probability; and a score of 1 or less indicates a low probability of the disorder.
+A score of 4 or greater indicates a high probability that LQTS is present; a score of 2-3, a moderate-to-high probability; and a score of 1 or less indicates a low probability of the disorder.
 Prior to the availability of genetic testing, it was not possible to test the sensitivity and specificity of this scoring system; and because there is still no perfect criterion standard for diagnosing LQTS, the accuracy of this scoring system is ill-defined.

 Diagnostic Scoring System for LQTS